Benhur Abalos: Congressman, Lone District of Mandaluyong (2004–2007)

-Mayor of Mandaluyong (2007—2016)
+Mayor of Mandaluyong (2007–2016)

-In 2007, Abalos was again elected mayor of Mandaluyong.
+In 2007, Abalos was elected again as mayor of Mandaluyong, switching once again with Neptali Gonzales II.
 He was re-elected in 2010 and in 2013.

 In his second term as mayor, Abalos set new records after being elected as president of two national organizations.
-The first organization was the Union of Local Authorities of the Philippines (ULAP), an organization of all 1.2 million elected/appointed local officials in the country and their umbrella organizations (League of Governors, League of Vice Governors, Board Members, City Mayors, Municipal Mayors, Vice Mayors, Councillors, and Sangguinaang Kabataan, as well as nurses' and midwives' organizations).
+The first organization was the Union of Local Authorities of the Philippines (ULAP), an organization of all 1.2 million elected/appointed local officials in the country and their umbrella organizations (League of Governors, League of Vice Governors, board members, City Mayors, Municipal Mayors, Vice Mayors, Councillors, and Sangguinaang Kabataan, as well as nurses' and midwives' organizations).
 The second organization was the League of Cities of the Philippines (LCP), an organization of all 122 city mayors of the country.
 He was the first mayor to hold the presidency of these two prestigious organizations concurrently.
 His term in ULAP was also the first time a mayor had headed ULAP, which had traditionally been headed by a governor.
 He served as the local chief executive until 2016.

-Chairman of the Metropolitan Manila Development Authority (2021—2022)
+Chairman of the Metropolitan Manila Development Authority (2021–2022)

-Abalos was appointed by President Rodrigo Duterte as the chairman of the Metropolitan Manila Development Authority (MMDA) on January 11, 2021, replacing Danilo Lim, who died due to the coronavirus.
+Abalos was appointed by President Rodrigo Duterte as the chairman of the Metropolitan Manila Development Authority (MMDA) on January 11, 2021, replacing Danilo Lim, who died due to complications from COVID-19.
 Serving during the COVID-19 pandemic, he vowed to abide by the principle of good governance which he championed in Mandaluyong for more than a decade as its local chief executive.
 As head of the MMDA, Abalos led the agency in responding to the needs of Metro Manila pursuant to the mandates of the MMDA under Republic Act No. 7924.
 With this task at hand, Abalos enjoined all of the agency employees to continue working well in delivering efficient public service.
 Aside from being the MMDA Chairman, he is also the Chairman of the Regional Development Council for the National Capital Region and the presiding officer of the Metro Manila Council (the governing board and policy-making body of the MMDA).

 Abalos resigned from the post on February 7, 2022, to serve as the national campaign manager of presidential aspirant Bongbong Marcos, one day before the start of the official campaign period for national candidates.